Medical Device Registration under UK MHRA: UKCA Marking Requirements, UK Responsible Person, and More

 In addition to the new UKCA mark, manufacturers located outside of the UK will need to appoint a UK Responsible Person prior to registration.
 This applies to products sold in England, Scotland and Wales (collectively Great Britain).
 Similar to the EU Authorized Representative, the UK Responsible Person will be responsible for registering devices with the MHRA, ensuring that a Declaration of Conformity has been drawn up and that technical documentation exists.
 Various other responsibilities apply as well.

 For devices sold in Northern Ireland, things get really tricky.
 If the manufacturer is located in Great Britain, an EU Authorized Representative is required, not a UK Responsible Person.
-If the company is located outside the UK, a UK Responsible Person will be required.
+If the company is located outside the UK, a UK Responsible Person will be required, along with a UK importer.

 The Legislative Process Is Still at Work